-- Interview with a University of Silicon Valley Admissions Advisor. - o Complete an International Students Application for Admissions. - o Submit an essay describing interest in one of the University's educational programs. - Provide a copy of a current valid passport with an expiration date of at least six (6) months beyond the intended period of stay and is valid for travel to the United States. - Submit SAT or ACT scores (if applicable). - Provide a minimum of one (1) academic or professional letter of recommendation (preferred). - Provide bank statements and/or other supporting documents demonstrating adequate financial support to cover all educational and living expenses while in school. - Provide samples of original work for the Digital Art and Animation (DAA), the Digital Audio Technology (DAT), and Game Art (GA) programs.
-For instructions on submitting work for specific programs, please see the "Admissions Process" section of the Admissions page on the University website at: https://usv.edu/admission/. - Provide proof of secondary school completion for undergraduate programs or proof of proof of completion of a four-year Bachelor's degree for graduate programs. - Acceptable documentation includes: - Final, official high school transcript that includes the date of graduation. - Official report of passing scores earned on the General Education Development (GED). - Certification of a passing score on a state-authorized high school equivalency test. - A copy of a secondary school completion or leaving credential or similar document for students who completed secondary education in a foreign country.
-All foreign high school completion documents must be translated and/or evaluated by an evaluation agency to determine equivalency to that of a U.S. high school diploma or its equivalency. - Official college transcript that indicates completion of a high school diploma, an Associate's, or Bachelor's Degree from an approved, accredited 4-year college or university in the United States. - Provide proof of English language proficiency since all instruction is conducted in English. - Acceptable documentation includes: - Test of English Foreign Language (TOEFL) Exam results with the minimum accepted score of 525 (paper-based), 197 (computer- based), or 69 (internet-based) - International English Language Testing System (IELTS) Academic Version results with minimum accepted score of 6.5 for undergraduate and 7.0 for graduate students.
+- Interview with a University of Silicon Valley Admissions Advisor. - o Complete an International Students Application for Admissions. - Submit an essay describing interest in one of the University's educational programs. - Provide a copy of a current valid passport with an expiration date of at least six (6) months beyond the intended period of stay and is valid for travel to the United States. - Submit SAT or ACT scores (if applicable). - o Provide bank statements and/or other supporting documents demonstrating adequate financial support to cover all educational and living expenses while in school. - Provide samples of original work for the Game Design (GD) Game Writing focus for instructions on submitting work for specific programs, please see the "Admissions Process" section of the Admissions page on the University website at: https://usv.edu/admission/. - Provide proof of secondary school completion for undergraduate programs or proof of completion of a fouryear bachelor's degree for graduate programs. - Acceptable documentation includes: - Final, official high school transcript that includes the date of graduation. - Official report of passing scores earned on the General Education Development (GED). - Certification of a passing score on a state-authorized high school equivalency test. - A copy of a secondary school completion or leaving credential or similar document for students who completed secondary education in a foreign country.
+All foreign high school completion documents must be translated and/or evaluated by an evaluation agency to determine equivalency to that of a U.S. high school diploma or its equivalency. - Official college transcript that indicates completion of a high school diploma, an Associates, or bachelor's degree from an approved, accredited 4-year college or university in the United States. - o Provide proof of English language proficiency since all instruction is conducted in English. - Acceptable documentation includes: - Test of English Foreign Language (TOEFL) Exam results with the minimum accepted score of 525 (paper-based), 197 (computer-based), or 69 (internet-based) - International English Language Testing System (IELTS) Academic Version results with minimum accepted score of 6.5 for undergraduate and 7.0 for graduate students.

 - TOEFL and IELTS test scores are valid for two (2) years after the test date.
 There is no limited number of times a student can take either test, but tests cannot be taken more than once in a 12-day period. - The official scores become part of the permanent student record once the student has enrolled with the University. - TOEFL or IELTS not required if: - The high school diploma was issued in the United States. - The applicant's Native language is English, and the foreign diploma is in English and was not translated. - The applicant can provide evidence of receiving at least four (4) years of educational training in the English language.
-These students will need to only take the placement exam to assess English competency. - Provide a copy of an official transcript from each college attended. - All transcripts must be translated, if applicable, and assessed by a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE). - Complete placement tests in English, Mathematics, and Music Theory, if applicable, to assess the student's competency level in each subject.
+These students will need to only take the placement exam to assess English competency. - Provide a copy of an official transcript from each college attended. - All transcripts must be translated, if applicable, and assessed by a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE). - Complete placement tests in English, Mathematics, and Music Theory, if applicable, to assess the student's competency level in each subject. - The below scores determine placement in English and Math:

 Subject Score Placement

-0 - 49% ENG050
+English 0 - 49% ENG051

-English 50 - 79% ENG100 & ENG060
+English 50 - 100% ENG101

-80 - 100% ENG100

-39% or less (12 / 30) MATH050
+Mathamatica 50% or less (15 / 30) MATH051

-Mathematics 40% - 65% (13 -19 / 30) MATH112 & MATH060

-66% or greater (20 -30 / 30) MATH112
+Mathematics 51% or greater (16 / 30) MATH113